Conference Board of Canada: Past Presidents

-Honorary Associate Award
+Honorary Associate Award (discontinued)

-The Honorary Associate Award is The Conference Board of Canada's highest Award and is conferred upon individuals who have served both their organization and their country with distinction during their working career.
+The Honorary Associate Award was The Conference Board of Canada's highest Award and was conferred upon individuals who served both their organization and their country with distinction during their working career.
 This office, the term of which is life, is the only honour conferred by The Conference Board of Canada.
-Honorary Associates become voting members of the corporation.
-The Award is given on the occasion of the Conference Board's Annual Meeting.
+The Award was given on the occasion of the Conference Board's Annual Meeting.